Modey Lemon: Other projects and collaborations

 The members of Modey Lemon remained active musically after their last performance as a group in spring 2010.

 Boyd and Quattrone formed Shockwave Riderz in 2012 with singer Sara Mac.
 Boyd played drums and sang while Quattrone operated an MPC sampler and effects pedals.
 The band released 3 singles "Riderz USA 2013" (self-released), "Mountaintop Rock" (Volcomm Entertainment), and "Punisher/Dearest" (Velocity of Sound).
 Shockwave Riderz toured the US with the Jon Spencer Blues Explosion and !!! in 2013 and again with the Jon Spencer Blues Explosion in 2014 before disbanding.

 Quattrone was active in numerous bands within Pittsburgh in the 2000s.
 He also was a member of !!!
 (Chk Chk Chk) for several years before relocating to Los Angeles where he joined Thee Oh Sees and also formed Warm Drag.

 Boyd and Kirker formed the rock quartet Old Head in 2012 with Pittsburgh comic book artist and musician Bill Wehmann and musician Mike Layton.
 The band released the self-titled album "Old Head" in 2015 on Omentum Records.
-Kirker currently lives in Pittsburgh, PA.
+Layton has recorded several solo albums under the name Expires and currently lives in San Francisco, CA. Kirker currently lives in Pittsburgh, PA.

 Boyd has released several solo albums under the name Hidden Twin since 2006.
 He also performed with the electronic duo TM Eye from 2010 to 2012 with Pittsburgh producer/musician and operator of Machine Age Studios, Preslav Lefterov.
 TM Eye released one mix tape "Ecolectro Mix" (Deer Skull Records) and two singles "Deepwater Horizon/Sundown" (Cass Records) and "Exposure/Pollution" (Machine Age Records).
 Boyd was credited with co-authorship and guitar on !!!'s "Bam City" from their 2015 album As If (album) and collaborated with Warm Drag on their 2018 self-titled LP on In The Red Records.
 He currently lives in Texas.